GWR94/chatter/README.md

 To use the application, it can be accessed from [this](https://node-chatter-app.herokuapp.com/) link (https://node-chatter-app.herokuapp.com/), or by installing it with the above method.

+NOTE: Chatter is hosted on Heroku's free hosting plan, so the app may take a few seconds to appear on the initial load.
+I am looking to change hosting providers to avoid this in the near future.

 ### Joining a Room

 When the application is opened you will be greeted with a form where you must choose a display name and a room name.
 Both of these fields need to be completed to enter a chat room.
 The display name should be a unique one to differentiate between yourself and others, otherwise the name will be edited to force this.
 To join a room you can either choose one of the predefined ones, or input one in the input field, and click the blue join button.